The Biblical Archaeology Society is an educational non-profit 501c(3) organization. Make a tax-deductible gift today.

 Submit a Dig

 Dig directors, we welcome your submission to include your project in the Find a Dig section of our Web site.
 Inform our Web readers about your excavation and attract quality volunteers!
-Please click here to submit your project information and photos.
+Please click here to submit your project information and photos by August 24, 2015.

 Find a Dig Poster